joshaustintech/joshaustin.tech/content/posts/sneaky-nullpointer.md

 date: 2019-06-18T00:00:00-05:00
 tags: ["java", "junit", "spring", "beginner"]
 summary: "Defensive drivers anticipate accidents and bad drivers.
 This lowers the chances of getting into accidents."
-cover:
-    image: "images/undraw_electric_car_b7hl.png"
-    alt: "drawing of a Tesla car stopped to let a man walk by and admire the car"
 ---

 There is a form of driving called "defensive driving".
 Defensive drivers anticipate accidents and bad drivers.
 This lowers the chances of getting into accidents.
 It has saved me from several bad accidents.